-In a Sealed Deck event, players receive booster packs from the Tournament Organizer at the beginning of the event.
-Each player opens all of his or her booster packs at a signal from the Tournament Organizer and constructs a 40-card deck using only those cards and any basic Energy cards provided by the Tournament Organizer.
+In a Sealed Deck event, players receive booster packs from the Organizer at the beginning of the event.
+Players open all of their booster packs at a signal from the Organizer and construct a 40-card deck using only those cards and any basic Energy cards provided by the Organizer.
 Players have 30 minutes to construct their decks.

 Players may not trade the cards from their booster packs with other players until the tournament ends.
-The Tournament Organizer may require players to fill out deck lists, including the cards in their decks and any cards not being used.
+The Organizer may require players to fill out deck lists, including the cards in their decks and any cards not being used.
 Once the first round of the tournament begins, players may not alter the contents of their decks.